Test-time Backdoor Mitigation for Black-Box Large Language Models with Defensive Demonstrations: Experiments and Results

-We conducted a comparative analysis of our methods against two test-time defense baselines, selected for their emphasis on either test-time backdoor defense or trigger word filtering. \textbf{ONION} \citep{qi-etal-2021-onion} employs an perplexity-based outlier token detection on test instances. \textbf{Back-translation Paraphrasing} \citep{qi-etal-2021-hidden} leverages Google Translation for a two-step process: translating a test sample from English to Chinese, and then back to English.
-This method aims to neutralize potential triggers embedded in the text during this translation cycle.
+\stitle{Baselines} We select two test-time defense baselines for their emphasis on either test-time backdoor defense or trigger filtering. \textbf{ONION} \citep{qi-etal-2021-onion} employs a perplexity-based outlier token detection, and the identified trigger tokens are subsequently removed from the test instance. \textbf{Back-translation Paraphrasing} \citep{qi-etal-2021-hidden} leverages Google Translation for a two-step process, a test sample is translated from English to Chinese and then back to English, to neutralize potential triggers embedded in the text during this translation cycle.

-\paragraph{Evaluation Metrics.} For backdoor attacks, the poisoned model should be able to manipulate the labels when they encounter instances with triggers, while simultaneously achieving similar performance on the clean test set as the unpoisoned benign model for stealthiness.
+\stitle{Evaluation Metrics} A poisoned model should manipulate the labels when they encounter instances with triggers, while achieving similar performance on the clean test set as the benign model for stealthiness.
 Therefore, to evaluate a backdoor attack, two metrics are collectively used.
 First, \emph{Attack Success Rate} (\textbf{ASR}) measures the percentage of non-target-label test instances that are predicted as the target label when evaluating on a poisoned dataset.
-A higher ASR indicates a more successful backdoor attack.
 Second, \emph{Clean Label Accuracy} (\textbf{CACC}) measures a poisoned model's accuracy on the clean test set.
-A higher CACC suggests better stealthiness.
 To combat backdoor attacks, we adopt the same two metrics to evaluate the effectiveness of a backdoor defense method.
 An effective defense should achieve low \textbf{ASR} and minimize the drop in \textbf{CACC}.